The Key Role Of Progesterone For Osteoporosis

 Schmidmayr M, Magdolen U, Tubel J, Kiechle M, Gurgkart R, Seifert-Klauss V. Progesterone enhances differentiation of primary human osteoblasts in long-term cultures.
 The influence of concentration and cyclicity of progesterone on proliferation and differentiation of human osteoblasts in vitro.
 Geburtshilfe Frauenheilk (2008); 68: 722–8.

 Lee JR. Is natural progesterone the missing link in osteoporosis prevention and treatment?
 Medical Hypotheses (1991); 35: 316-318.

->

-> As well as progesterone a good bone health supplement is also essential: Wellsprings have Osteoporosis Capsules which are a specific combination of vitamin D, essential bone nutrients vitamins C, D and K and minerals Calcium, Magnesium, Boron and Manganese for women with osteopenia or osteoporosis and best used with our Serenity cream for additional support.
+As well as progesterone a good bone health supplement is also essential: look for a specific combination of vitamin D, essential bone nutrients vitamins C, D and K and minerals Calcium, Magnesium, Boron and Manganese for women with osteopenia or osteoporosis and best used with either Serenity or the combination of progesterone and oestrogen in 20-1 cream for additional support.

 If you think your diet could use a bit of extra help then this article shows you how can benefit not just your bones, but weight loss as well.